-All of our treats are preserved naturally and contain no chemical additives like BHT, BHA, or ethoxyquin.
+Our treats contain no chemical additives like BHT, BHA or ethoxyquin.
 We use a natural form of preservative, mixed tocopherols, or Vitamin E.

 Yes!
 Antioxidants can play an important role in your dog’s daily nutrition and may fight off damage caused by free radicals.

-Probiotics are natural, live micro-flora enzymes and beneficial bacteria that aid in the digestion process, restore and create balance of normal gut functions, and allow for better absorption of nutrients.
+Probiotics are natural, live micro-flora enzymes and beneficial bacteria that aid in the digestion process and allow for better absorption of nutrients.
 For our treats we use Bacillus Coagulans GBI-30 6086 as a probiotic as it is not heat sensitive.
-Brewer’s yeast is an additional form of probiotic found in our diets and is also a source of a special carbohydrate known as Mannan-oligo-saccharides (MOS).
-MOS’ prevent the development of harmful bacteria and work towards enhancing the body’s immune system.
+Brewer’s yeast is an additional form of probiotic found in our diets and is also a source of a special carbohydrate known as Mannan-oligo-saccharides (MOS) which can help with digestion.

 For our treats we use Bacillus Coagulans GBI-30 6086 as our probiotic.
 This type of probiotic is a spore-forming probiotic bacterium.
 The spore protects the genetic material within the cell from the heat and process of manufacturing, increases the shelf life, and is bile acid tolerant.
 Once in the intestinal tract the spores are able to germinate and produce new cells to help improve the immune system and support digestive health.
 The benefits of this probiotic strain include; providing benefits to both the small and large intestines, producing L+ lactic acid to replace non-beneficial bacteria.
 The probiotic strain was not produced using biotechnology.